syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 N>
 * The `RecurrenceId` of an exception appointment and the Id of its pattern appointment should have the same value.
-* The Exception recurrence appointment does not have the `RecurrenceRule`, so for an exception appointment, it will be reset to `empty`.
+* The Exception recurrence appointment does not have the `RecurrenceRule,` so for an exception appointment, it will be reset to `empty.`
-* The exception appointment should have different Id with original pattern appointment `Id`.
+* The exception appointment should have a different Id with original pattern appointment `Id.`
-* The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence is from recurrence pattern.
+* The exception appointment should be a normal appointment and should not be created as a recurring appointment, since its occurrence is from a recurrence pattern.
 * The `RecurrenceExceptionDates` should be in a Universal Time Coordinates (UTC) time zone.

 ### Create recurrence exceptions for custom appointment